Skip to content

 Network Behavior

-• Subtrees: Nodes broadcast subtrees to indicate prepared batches of transactions for block inclusion, allowing other nodes to perform preliminary validations.
+• Subtrees: The Block Assembly service (services/blockassembly/) creates subtrees from validated transactions and broadcasts them via Kafka events.
+Nodes broadcast subtrees to indicate prepared batches of transactions for block inclusion, allowing other nodes to perform preliminary validations.
+Subtrees are stored in the Blob Store (stores/blob/) for retrieval during block validation.

-• Block Propagation: When a block is found, its validation is expedited due to the continuous processing of subtrees.
-If a node encounters a subtree within a new block that it is unaware of, it can request the details from the node that submitted the block.
+• Block Propagation: When a block is found, the Block Validation service (services/blockvalidation/) validates it.
+Validation is expedited due to the continuous processing of subtrees.
+If a node encounters a subtree within a new block that it is unaware of, it can request the details from the Blob Store.
+The Blockchain service (services/blockchain/) manages the blockchain state machine and coordinates block acceptance.

 This proactive approach with subtrees enables the network to handle a significantly higher volume of transactions while maintaining quick validation times.
 It also allows nodes to utilize their processing power more evenly over time, rather than experiencing idle times between blocks.
 This model ensures that Teranode BSV can scale effectively to meet high transaction demands without the bottlenecks experienced by the BTC network.